gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryExportOptions.md

 The [ZipReaderOptions#password](ZipReaderOptions.md#password) option must be set here to export entries imported from an encrypted zip file, since the [ZipDirectoryEntryExportOptions#password](ZipWriterConstructorOptions.md#password) option sets the password used to encrypt the exported zip file instead.

+The [ZipReaderOptions#passThrough](ZipReaderOptions.md#passthrough) option set here exports the entries imported from a zip file as-is, without decompressing and decrypting them, exactly as importing them with this option does.
+It is ignored by the entries added to the filesystem, which are compressed as usual.

 ***